-Having an evacuation plan helps everyone stay calm during this stressful situation so they can focus on getting out safely, instead of worrying about what to do next or how far away from danger they are at any given moment.
+In addition, it’s important to have an evacuation strategy in case of a fire so that you can get out quickly and safely without worrying about what you must do next.
+Having an evacuation plan helps everyone stay calm during this stressful situation so they can focus on getting out safely instead of worrying about what to do next or how far away from danger they are at any given moment.

+According to the National Fire Protection Association, most fires occur in homes between 6pm and 9am, when residents are likely to be asleep.
+That’s why everyone in your household needs to know what to do in a fire.
 Fire drills are an essential part of any workplace safety plan.
-They provide employees with the chance to practice their emergency response in a safe environment and can help assure that their response is fast and effective if a real emergency occurs.
+They allow employees to practice their emergency response in a safe environment.
+They can help assure that their response is fast and effective if a real emergency occurs.

 We recommend running through fire drills at least twice a year, though the more frequent practice is better if possible.
 In addition to practicing the drill itself, it’s also important to review what each employee should do in case of an emergency during the drill itself.
 This can be done by having managers or supervisors walk around during the drill and ask people what they would do in that situation.

-No Smoking/Designated Smoking Area
+3. No Smoking/Designated Smoking Area

-When it comes to smoking inside buildings, there are a few things to keep in mind.
+When it comes to smoking inside buildings, there are a few things to remember.
 First and foremost, always be aware of where the designated smoking areas are.
 This will help reduce the risk of potential fires and help maintain the safety of the building.

-Smoke Alarm & Sprinkler Installation
+4. Smoke Alarm & Sprinkler Installation

-It’s a necessity to have a working smoke alarm and sprinkler system in every building, but you also need to test them often to ensure they work.
+The best way to protect your building and its occupants is to install a working sprinkler system and smoke alarm.
+Having a working smoke alarm and sprinkler system in every building is necessary, but you also need to test them often to ensure they work.
 If you haven’t tested your smoke alarms recently, it’s time.